The Sigma-8 Tension is a Drag: Discussion: is the tension a coincidence?

-Interestingly, we find that $\Gamma_{\rm DMDE}$ must have values $\sim H_0\rho_c$ to reconcile $S_8$ from our fiducial data set with the results from galaxy lensing.
+Interestingly, irrespective of whether $w_{\rm DE}$ is kept fixed or varied, we find that $\Gamma_{\rm DMDE}$ must have values $\sim H_0\rho_c$ to reconcile $S_8$ from our fiducial data set with the results from galaxy lensing.
 As discussed above, this shows a potential connection between a low-$S_8$ value that is dynamically generated at low-$z$ due to a DM-DE drag and the cosmic coincidence problem.
-We illustrate this further in Fig.~\ref{fig:wf}: if $\Gamma_{\rm DMDE}$ were much larger, the interaction would have modified the evolution of perturbations at higher redshifts, potentially causing tension with the large-scale CMB lensing power spectrum (and even the integrated Sachs-Wolfe effect).
+Let us stress again that this coincidence is highly non-trivial because the free parameter\footnote{We recall that we have shown background considerations enforce that $w_{\rm DE}$ does not play a role.} of the model $\Gamma_{\rm DMDE}$ is responsible for setting both the amplitude of the suppression (i.e. whether we can achieve the $\sigma_8$ measured by weak lensing) and the time at which $\Gamma \sim H$ (i.e. when the interaction becomes relevant), and $\Gamma_{\rm DMDE}$ is not a priori constrained.
+We illustrate this in Fig.~\ref{fig:wf}: if $\Gamma_{\rm DMDE}$ were much larger, the interaction would have modified the evolution of perturbations at higher redshifts, potentially causing tension with the large-scale CMB lensing power spectrum (and even the integrated Sachs-Wolfe effect).
 On the other hand, a much lower $\Gamma_{\rm DMDE}$ would leave $S_8$ unaffected because the interaction would not be relevant at any time.
-Hence, in this scenario, the transition to a DE-dominated epoch may have non-trivial implications for model building, potentially guiding future research, with some attempts already discussed in Refs.~\cite{Simpson:2010vh,Wang:2016lxa,Asghari:2019qld,BeltranJimenez:2021wbq}.
+DM-DE drag occurring right at the onset of DE domination can therefore explain why the only data that are affected are those probing perturbations dynamics at $z < 0.5$, with the right amplitude of suppression, and not higher redshift ones which are left unaffected.
+Hence, this scenario suggests that the transition to a DE-dominated epoch may have non-trivial implications for model building, potentially guiding future research, with some attempts already discussed in Refs.~\cite{Simpson:2010vh,Wang:2016lxa,Asghari:2019qld,BeltranJimenez:2021wbq}.

 Importantly, this model can be further tested with future higher-accuracy measurements.
 Forthcoming CMB and galaxy surveys may be able to discriminate between the models.
 Additionally, the redshift-dependent $\sigma_8$ deviation from the prediction of $\Lambda$CDM can also be probed with CMB lensing tomography and $f\sigma_8$ measurements.
 Forthcoming low-$z$ clustering measurements, e.g.\ from the DESI bright galaxy sample~\cite{DESI:2016fyo}, may detect the deviation in $f\sigma_8$ (see Fig.~\ref{fig:fs8}).
+Interestingly, the prediction for $f\sigma_8(z)$ is similar to that obtained in Ref.~\cite{Nguyen:2023fip}, in which authors studied a model where the growth index is left free to vary (and the background dynamics is identical to $\Lambda$CDM), showing that current data favor a deviation of the growth index from $\Lambda$CDM at 3.7$\sigma$.
 Similarly, improved cross-correlations between large-scale-structure surveys and CMB lensing will also weigh in on this.